Surjit Singh Dhiman

 Surjit Singh Dhiman is an Indian politician and a member of Indian National Congress.
+He became Member of Legislative Assembly (MLA) from Dirba Constituency during 2002 and 2007 elections.
 In the 2017 Punjab Legislative Assembly election, he was elected as the member of the Punjab Legislative Assembly from Amargarh Assembly constituency.

 In 2022, he was expelled from Congress for alleged anti party activities.